Grid State & Presets

 // and use `map()` to pull only the required field for presets to work

-const mappedColumnDefinitions = this.columnDefinitions.map(col => ({ columnId: col.id, width: col.width }));
+const mappedColumns = this.columns.map(col => ({ columnId: col.id, width: col.width }));

-// then pass it to the presets
+// then pass it to the grid presets (an array of columns minus the last column)

 this.gridOptions = {